A Novel M-Estimator for Robust PCA

 \subsection{Video Surveillance}

-For background subtraction in surveillance videos \citep{Li_backgroundsubtraction}, we consider the following two videos used by \citep{wright_robust_pca09}: ``Lobby in an office building with switching on / off lights'' and ``Shopping center'' from \urlwofont{http://perception.i2r.a-star.edu.sg/bk_model/bk_index.html}.
+For background subtraction in surveillance videos \citep{Li_backgroundsubtraction}, we consider the following two videos used by \citet{candes_wright_robust_pca09}: ``Lobby in an office building with switching on / off lights'' and ``Shopping center'' from \url{http://perception.i2r.a-star.edu.sg/bk_model/bk_index.html}.
 In the first video, the resolution is $160 \times 128$ and we used $1546$ frames from `SwitchLight1000.bmp' to `SwitchLight2545.bmp'.
 In the second video, the resolution is $320 \times 256$ and we use $1000$ frames from `ShoppingMall1001.bmp' to `ShoppingMall2000.bmp'.
 Therefore, the data matrices are of size $1546\times 20480$ and $1001\times 81920$.
 We used a computer with Intel Core 2 Quad Q6600 2.4GHz and 8 GB memory due to the large size of these data.

 We applied GMS, GMS2 and EGMS with $d=3$ and with initial dimensionality reduction to $200$ to reduce running time.
 For this data we are unaware of a standard choice of $d$; though we noticed empirically that the outputs of our algorithms as well as other algorithms are very stable to changes in $d$ within the range $2\leq d\leq 5$.
 We obtain the foreground by the orthogonal projection to the recovered $3$-dimensional subspace.
 Figure~\ref{fig:lobby} demonstrates foregrounds detected by EGMS, GMS, GMS2, PCP and LLD, where PCP and LLD used $\lambda=1/\sqrt{\max(D,N)},0.8\sqrt{D/N}$.
 We remark that OP ran out of memory.
 Using truth labels provided in the data, we also form ROC curves for GMS, GMS2, EGMS and PCP in Figure~\ref{fig:lobby_error} (LLD is not included since it performed poorly for any value of $\lambda$ we tried).
 We note that PCP performs better than both GMS and EGMS in the `Shoppingmall' video, whereas the latter algorithms perform better than PCP in the `SwitchLight' video.
 Furthermore, GMS is significantly faster than EGMS and PCP.
 Indeed, the running times (on average) of GMS, EGMS and PCP are 91.2, 1018.8 and 1209.4 seconds respectively.